BSB42415 Certificate IV in Marketing and Communication + BSB40615 Certificate IV in Business Sales

 Learn how to think outside the box and solve problems creatively.
 Throughout the course you will cover important aspects of sales, marketing and entrepreneurship including how to create a marketing plan, and how to manage a sales team.
 Throughout the 30-week delivery students will learn extensively about promoting products and services, branding and communication theory as well as design principles.

 If you are looking to establish a business, restructure an operational business, or you just have an appetite for entrepreneurship, sales and marketing, this course is for you.
-The Certificate IV in Marketing and Communications is a pre-requisite of studying the Diploma of Marketing and Communication.
+The Certificate IV in Marketing and Communication is a pre-requisite of studying the Diploma of Marketing and Communication.